 The personal income tax is levied at the following rates in Slovakia:

-- 7% on income from dividends paid out of pre-2004 profits and profits derived from January 1st, 2017 (note: 35% on dividends from foreign sources of a non-cooperating states)
+• 7% on income from dividends paid out of pre-2004 profits and profits derived from January 1st, 2017 up to December 31st, 2023 (note: 35% on dividends from foreign sources of a non-cooperating states)

-- Certain types of income are not aggregated but are subject to a withholding tax of 19% or 7% in case of dividends paid by a domestic company
+• Certain types of income are not aggregated but are subject to a withholding tax of 19%, 7% or 10% in case of dividends paid by a domestic company

 The tax period for personal income is the same as the calendar year.